Rafael Gordillo

-Rafael Gordillo Vázquez (born 24 February 1957) is a Spanish retired footballer.
+Rafael Gordillo Vázquez (born 24 February 1957) is a Spanish former professional footballer.
 A tremendously attacking left wing-back, equally at ease as defender and midfielder and with a good effort rate, he had an unmistakable style of playing with his socks down.

 He represented mainly Betis and Real Madrid during his career, appearing in 428 La Liga games and scoring 38 goals over 16 seasons.
 He won ten major titles with the latter club, including five national championships.

 Gordillo was a mainstay for the Spain national team in the 80s, appearing in 75 matches and representing the nation in five international tournaments.

 Club career

-Born in Almendralejo, Province of Badajoz, Extremadura, Gordillo moved to Seville (from where his parents were originally) when he was just a few months old.
+Born in Almendralejo, Province of Badajoz, Extremadura, Gordillo moved to Seville, from where his parents were originally, when he was just a few months old.
 He grew up in the Polígono de San Pablo neighbourhood, and signed with Real Betis in 1972 at the age of 15.
 On 30 January 1977 he made his first-team and La Liga debut, against Burgos CF, and helped the Andalusians to win the Copa del Rey in his first year.

-After nine professional seasons with Betis – 12 in total, and another with the reserve side – being named the country's footballer of the year at the end of 1979–80 and appearing in nearly 300 official matches, Gordillo moved to Real Madrid for 1985–86, winning the UEFA Cup in his debut campaign and scoring in the final against 1.
-FC Köln, and forming a dreaded left-wing partnership with José Antonio Camacho during his tenure, with the former playing as a midfielder.
+After nine professional seasons with Betis – 12 in total, and another with the reserve side – being named the country's footballer of the year at the end of 1979–80 and appearing in 330 official matches, Gordillo moved to Real Madrid for 1985–86, winning the UEFA Cup in his debut campaign and scoring in the final victory over 1.
+FC Köln.

+Gordillo formed a reliable left-wing partnership with José Antonio Camacho during his tenure, playing mainly as a midfielder and being deployed in defence when the latter retired.
 In 1989's Spanish Cup, he scored the final's only goal against Real Valladolid.

-Gordillo returned to Betis in 1992 at the age of 35, helping them return to the top division in his second year and retiring after one final season with neighbours Écija Balompié, also in the Segunda División.
+Gordillo returned to Betis in 1992 at the age of 35, helping them return to the top division in his second year (totalling 411 appearances across two spells) and retiring after one season with neighbours Écija Balompié, also in the Segunda División.
 With the latter, he later worked as director of football.

 In the following decade, Gordillo returned to Betis also in directorial capacities.
 On 13 December 2010, he was elected the club's president.